Appliscale/Centos-Jenkins-DSL/README.md

 In case you want to disable security `feature` in production environment you should check available options here: https://github.com/jenkinsci/job-dsl-plugin/wiki/Migration#migrating-to-160

-You can also it by hand you by going to Manage Jenkins -> Global Configuration -> uncheck `Enable script security for Job DSL scripts`.
+You can also disable it by going to Manage Jenkins -> Global Configuration -> uncheck `Enable script security for Job DSL scripts`.

 ## Source